Pilgrimage to Varanasi

 Programme Fees

-The programe fee includes all group transportation; lodging; breakfasts and dinners; and group tips.
-Not included in the fee are lunches, snacks, and beverages; travel to and from Varanasi; transfer from the airport or train station to the hotel at times other than indicated above; medical care should you need it; donations at ashrams; and personal hotel expenses such as room service or laundry.
+The program fee includes all group transportation, lodging, breakfasts and dinners, and group tips.
+Not included in the fee are lunches, snacks, and beverages; travel to and from Varanasi; transfer from the airport or train station to the hotel; medical care should you need it; donations at ashrams; and personal hotel expenses such as room service or laundry.

 Payments